 The cast of the Ghost Hunters is Back with a New show, Ghost Nation

 As the saying goes; One man’s meat is another man’s poison, and vice versa.
 As the Syfy Network discarded its asset, the A&E picked it up again.
-However, there would be a lot of new surprises in its 12th season coming this fall.
+However, there would be a lot of new surprises by its 13th season.

 For starters, we have Grant Wilson returning with fresh blood.
 He will be aided by co-lead investigator, Darly Marston, paranormal researcher, Kristen Luman and paranormal technician, Brandon Davis.
 Moreover, they will also have the aid of Historian, Mustafa Gatolarri, paranormal investigator, Bill Murray, and Richel Stratton.

 You may have noticed that some of the original members like Jason Hawes, Dave Tango, and Steve Gonzales are missing from the list.
-Well, the trio will not be returning on Ghost Hunters.
+Well, the trio left Ghost Hunters.

 Instead, they are focused on their own series, Ghost Nation.
 Both share similar supernatural investigative work.
 As of 2021, the series is in its 2nd season, with a third in the works.